staloosh/personal-project/README.md

 - Cleanup the docker images from local Jenkins server
 - Deploy all Kubernetes manifests to k3s with the help of Helm
      > Note: Here, I also added a step to see the manifests after templating
-- Test if the Kubernetes service is running properly and that is has the proper pod endpoints - done through helm test
+- Test if the Kubernetes service is running properly and that it has the proper pod endpoints - done through helm test